wildabeast/appmaker/readme.md

 a git repo, to be moved from one server to another, to be modified not only by NudgePad but by other tools, etc.

-We write user data at the root level as opposed to some nested library on your machine because c'mon, NudgePad is awesome and deserves to be up top!
+We write user data at the root level as opposed to some nested library on your machine because we believe it greatly simplifies sysadmin and debugging.

 The folders in /nudgepad are:

-/nudgepad/active - Contains simple text files where filename is the domain and content is the port.
+- /nudgepad/active Contains simple text files where filename is the domain and content is the port.
 As sites start and stop, files are created and removed.
-/nudgepad/backup - Contains a backup copy of /nudgepad/sites that eschews some operational data for faster backups.
+- /nudgepad/backup Contains a backup copy of /nudgepad/sites that eschews some operational data for faster backups.
-/nudgepad/logs - Contains log files for the panel server and proxy server (not individual sites!).
+- /nudgepad/logs Contains log files for the panel server and proxy server (not individual sites!).
-/nudgepad/panel - Allows you to skin the NudgePad panel look and feel.
+- /nudgepad/panel Allows you to skin the NudgePad panel look and feel.
-/nudgepad/ports - Contains simple text files where filename is the port and content is the domain.
+- /nudgepad/ports Contains simple text files where filename is the port and content is the domain.
 As sites start and stop, files are created and removed.
-/nudgepad/sites - Contains all the data for every site.
+- /nudgepad/sites Contains all the data for every site.
-/nudgepad/temp - Contains temp files for panel and proxy.
+- /nudgepad/temp Contains temp files for panel and proxy.

 The data for a site "foo.com" is stored in /nudgepad/sites/foo.com/ and looks like this:

-packages/ - Contains Node.js packages to include onstart.
+- packages/ Contains Node.js packages to include onstart.
 Each package extends the app object.
-So your package should export one function which takes an express app object as a param and extends it. logs/ - Contains site log files. pages/ - Contains the pages that are edited by the Design Tool.
-Encoded in Space/Scraps posts/ - Contains blog posts for blog module.
-Encoded in Space. public/ - Serves any assets.
-Can add any html/images/css/js etc. Normal public web folder. settings/ - Stores site settings.
+So your package should export one function which takes an express app object as a param and extends it.
+- logs/ Contains site log files.
+- pages/ Contains the pages that are edited by the Design Tool.
+Encoded in Space/Scraps
+- posts/ Contains blog posts for blog module.
+Encoded in Space.
+- public/ Serves any assets.
+Can add any html/images/css/js etc. Normal public web folder.
+- settings/ Stores site settings.
 Each setting is either a Space object or a one liner text file.
-API in flux. surveys/ - Stores form posts encoded in Space. temp/ - Stores temporary site data. timelines/ - Stores diffs of pages generated by Design tool.
-Encoded in Space. workers/ - Stores user records.
+API in flux.
+- surveys/ Stores form posts encoded in Space.
+- temp/ Stores temporary site data.
+- timelines/ Stores diffs of pages generated by Design tool.
+Encoded in Space.
+- workers/ Stores user records.
 Each user is a file encoded in Space.

 Target Users